 Over at the CLAHRC West Midlands blog, Richard Lilford (my boss, I should hasten to add!) writes about the difficulties with the economic evaluation of IVF.
-The post notes that there are a number of… Read More »IVF and the evaluation of policies that don’t affect particular persons
+The post notes that there are a number of issues that “are not generally… Read More »IVF and the evaluation of policies that don’t affect particular persons

 We’ve seen a few editorials and commentaries popping up about the EQ-5D-5L recently, in Health Economics, PharmacoEconomics, and PharmacoEconomics again.
 All of these articles have – to varying extents – acknowledged the need for NICE to exercise caution in the… Read More »Bad reasons not to use the EQ-5D-5L